SuadeLabs/fire/documentation/type.md

 Money market deposits are mentioned in association with definitions of cash in that they represent *claims for the repayment of money*.

-The [Money Market Statistics Regulation][mm-stat] specifically states in Article 1:
-> (10) 'money market instrument' means any of the instruments listed in Annexes I, II and III;
-> (11) 'money market fund' means a collective investment undertaking that requires authorisation as an undertaking for collective investment in transferable securities under Directive 2009/65/EC of the European Parliament and of the Council (6) or is an alternative investment fund under Directive 2011/61/EU of the European Parliament and of the Council (7), invests in short term assets and has as distinct or cumulative objectives offering returns in line with money market rates or preserving the value of an investment;

 ### vostro (loro)
-Nostro and vostro (loro) accounts are used in the context of correspondent banking operations which are described in [ECB guidelines on monetary policy instruments][ecb-guidleines] from 2003:
+Nostro and vostro (loro) accounts are used in the context of correspondent banking operations which are described in [ECB guidelines on monetary policy instruments][ecb-guidelines] from 2003:
 > Correspondent banking: an arrangement under which one credit institution provides payment and other services to another credit institution.
 Payments through correspondents are often executed through reciprocal accounts (nostro and loro accounts) to which standing credit lines may be attached.
 Correspondent banking services are primarily provided across international boundaries but are also known as agency relationships in some domestic contexts.
 > A loro account is the term used by a correspondent to describe an account held on behalf of a foreign credit institution; the foreign credit institution would in turn regard this account as its nostro account.